Government procurement in Russia: Functions

+Russia is not a member of the World Trade Organization's Government Procurement Agreement.
+A decree issued by the Ministry of Economic Development in December 2008 allows Russian purchasing bodies to offer preferential treatment to national products and services as long as they cost no more than 15% above alternative suppliers' prices.
+In 2009, "Buy Russian" provisions were introduced.

 History

-The system of public procurement attracts more and more the attention of the public sector, government and private sector.
-To develop the system of public procurement, we need to remember the experiences of the past.
-It is important for a specialist of any sphere to know the development periods in his field of activity.
+Public procurement is a subject of interest for the public sector, government, and private sector.
+Development of the public procurement system involves the study of previous practices and historical periods within the field.

 The first period from 1992 to 1997.
 During this period, a big number of documents were adopted, among them 826-UP and 53-FZ.
 These documents were designed to become the legal basis for regulating the public procurement.
 Nonetheless, at this stage it was not required to hold a tender when placing a procurement order.
 This was successfully used by economic agents for personal gain (see Corruption), and thus further additions to the legal base were necessary.

 The second period from 1997 to 2006.
 During this period, legal documents 305-UP and 97-FZ were adopted, which were to become the basis for the formation of the modern system for regulating public procurements.
 The aforementioned legal documents regulated only the actions of federal customers and were not able to build an appropriate system of placing order process.

 The third period from 2006 to 2014.
 The beginning of the next stage in the formation of the government procurement system is associated with the passing of the federal law 94-FZ.
 This law brought many changes in the process of procurement order placing, for example, the introduction of the electronic auction, exclusion of the two-stage procedure, introduction of the concept of initial (maximum) contract price.
 Closed procurement procedures were prohibited, with the exclusion of the orders constituting state secrets.
 A finite list of situations was created, outlining when an order could be placed with a single source.
 The use of qualification criteria was limited, along with other changes.

 The fourth period from 1 January 2014–present.
 Federal law 44-FZ comes into force.
 44-Fechnology Z regulates the procedures related to the forecasting and planning of public needs, including goods, services, procurement, monitoring, and audit.